The Production Braille Embosser: Why Your School District May Need More Than a Desktop Embosser

 Desktop embossers play an important role, especially for lighter use.
 They can be useful for short runs, individual classroom needs, or occasional document production.

 But district-wide braille production creates a different level of demand.
 Materials may need to be produced for multiple students, multiple subjects, and multiple sites, often under strict deadlines.
-In that environment, smaller units can begin to show their limits.
+In that environment, smaller units begin to show their limits.

 What Makes a Production Braille Embosser Different